Gate Card Classic Review 2026

 - You are in a high-inflation country where the USDT inflation hedge outweighs the fee drag

-- You are VIP 0-4 and care about rewards - the $5/month cap yields $60/year maximum, less than virtually every alternative
+- You spend under 500 USDT a month with no Gate VIP status - T0's $5/month cap yields $60/year maximum, less than virtually every alternative

 - You want 0% fees - Krak Mastercard charges nothing on any transaction